Lake Carmel (New York): History

 In the late 19th century, Putnam County's lakes had become one of many places where city residents went on hot summer weekends.
 Brothers Warren and Arthur Smadbeck were developers who decided to create more.
 They bought failing farms in the area in 1928 and built the dam to create the lake.
 Around it they built small bungalows and cottages meant to be weekend or summer homes for middle-income families, selling them in lavish ads in the New York Daily Mirror.
 This continued through the 1940s.
-Eventually, 5,400 homes were built in the three square miles (8 km²) around the lake, accounting for one-third of the town's housing stock.
+Eventually, 5,400 homes were built in the three square miles (8 km^{2}) around the lake, accounting for one-third of the town's housing stock.

 In the years after the war, as automobile access to the region from the city increased with the opening of first the Taconic State Parkway and then Interstate 684, Lake Carmel became one of the earliest exurbs, home to more and more people year-round.
 The original cottages were expanded and winterized for this purpose.

 As a result of the increasing, clustered development in the region, by 1999 the lake had attracted a large enough population of Canada geese to become a nuisance.
 Since they could not legally be hunted or shot due to the close proximity of dwellings, the town tried various means to control the population such as egg treatment and growing a lake buffer.
 It finally settled on rounding them up during molting season, when their ability to fly is limited, and slaughtering them.
 The meat was distributed to poor people as food.
 At that time it was only the second such time that action had been taken by a community in the Northeast.

 Human-generated pollution of the lake and, by extension, New York City's watershed, also increased.
 Local communities resisted pressure from the city to install sewage treatment plants until the late 1990s, when more of those communities were relying on city water to handle their rapid development.
 In 2000 the city and the county reached a deal to build a plant to handle sewage from the many homes around the lake whose original septic systems were failing, and divert it to the Hudson River.
 Four years later the city also helped the town and county install stormwater control units along Route 52.